 Unfortunately, most of these hardy people graduated in 2001, leaving just Kay Gillett and Micheline Roberts to keep the group from dying out yet again.
 But here Alternative Harmony’s fortunes improved.
 At Fresher’s Fayre 2001, plans were to keep the group in the same format, but record numbers of new members (30+ signing up on the day) forced another rethink.
 Auditions were still not required for the main group, but it was decided that the whole group would work towards a performance, with a smaller group of people offering a closer harmony alternative in the concert, true to Alternative Harmony’s roots.

 And from here on in, the choir just grew, in numbers, in repertoire and in reputation through the hard work and successes of its many a varied committees.
 Eventually Absolute Harmony became the name for the entire group meeting once a week, with a smaller, but still non-auditioned group called Hardcore Harmony meeting for an extra rehearsal and working towards competitions as well as the annual concerts.

-Absolute Harmony now how has 80 paid members, a record number!
+Absolute Harmony now how has 59 paid members!
 And we continue to go from strength to strength.
 We still have no auditions, a flexible approach to rehearsing and no requirement for musical knowledge.
 Our main aim is to have a great time and make some great music for everyone to enjoy.
 And that’s it!
 So if you enjoy singing in the shower, or anywhere else, we are the group for you!